Happy Little Pill

-"Happy Little Pill" is the debut single by Australian singer and songwriter Troye Sivan.
+"Happy Little Pill" is the debut single by Australian singer-songwriter Troye Sivan.
 The song is the first single from TRXYE, his first extended play (EP) released by a major label.
 It was released digitally on 25 July 2014.
 The song was written by Troye Sivan, Brandon Rogers, and Tat Tong.

 "Happy Little Pill" peaked at number 10 on the Australian ARIA Singles Chart.
 The single received critical acclaim for its mature sound.

 Background

 Sivan said of the song, "It's about loneliness and the different ways that people cope with the things that are going on in their lives."
 He also stated: "I wrote this song during a bit of a rough time for someone super close to me, and for myself, and it still means as much to me as the day I wrote it."

 Music video

 A music video to accompany the release of "Happy Little Pill" was posted by Troye Sivan, on his Vevo YouTube page.
 It was directed by Jeremy Koren.